rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/projects/website/LandingPage_and_EvomapDesign.md

 - AI agents may “crawl the Evomap” and leave visible annotations or glows.
 - Version delta trails may appear on the diagram over time.
-- The Evomap may become the CoCivium default interface once robust.
+- The Evomap may become the CoCivium™ default interface once robust.

 ---

-**Author:** ChatGPT for CoCivium
+**Author:** ChatGPT for CoCivium™
 **Date:** 2025-07-26